Harlock123/DirOpusReImagined/README.md

 Arguments Parameters

-The <Args> </Args> parameter can contain the following entries
+The `<Args> </Args>` parameter can contain the following entries

-%FD% - Full Path of the file or folder selected in the Left or Right Panel Left Panel is searched first
+`%FD%` - Full Path of the file or folder selected in the Left or Right Panel Left Panel is searched first

-%AF% - All Files in the Left or Right Panel Left Panel is searched first.
+`%AF%` - All Files in the Left or Right Panel Left Panel is searched first.
 Each argument is separated by a space

-%LAF% - All Files in the Left or Right Panel .
+`%LAF%` - All Files in the Left or Right Panel .
 Each argument is separated by a space Left panel is searched first

-%RF1% - Full Path of the file or folder selected in the Right Panel
+`%RF1%` - Full Path of the file or folder selected in the Right Panel

-%LF1% - Full Path of the file or folder selected in the Left Panel
+`%LF1%` - Full Path of the file or folder selected in the Left Panel

-%RPAF% - Full Path All Files in the Right Panel .
+`%RPAF%` - Full Path All Files in the Right Panel .
 Each argument is separated by a space

-%LPAF% - Full Path All Files in the Left Panel .
+`%LPAF%` - Full Path All Files in the Left Panel .
 Each argument is separated by a space

-The Action Parameter needs to be the actual command that you want to execute on clicking the button.
+The `<Action></Action>` Parameter needs to be the actual command that you want to execute on clicking the button.
 The Parsed ARGS from the above parameters will be appended to the command line.

-The Name Parameter is the name of the button.
+The `<Name></Name>` Parameter is the name of the button.
 It is used to identify the button in the configuration file.
 There are 36 buttons available in the interface numbered 1 to 36.
 The buttons are numbered from left to right top to bottom.
 The first button is LPButton1 and the last button is LPButton36.

-The Content Parameter is the text that will appear on the button itself
+The `<Content></Content>` Parameter is the text that will appear on the button itself

-The Background Parameter is the background color of the button
+The `<Background></Background>` Parameter is the background color of the button

-The Foreground Parameter is the foreground color of the button
+The `<Foreground></Foreground>` Parameter is the foreground color of the button

-The HorizontalAlignment Parameter is the horizontal alignment of the text on the button Valid values are Left, Center, Right
+The `<HorizontalAlignment></HorizontalAlignment>` Parameter is the horizontal alignment of the text on the button Valid values are Left, Center, Right

-The VerticalAlignment Parameter is the vertical alignment of the text on the button Valid values are Top, Center, Bottom
+The `<VerticalAlignment></VerticalAlignment>` Parameter is the vertical alignment of the text on the button Valid values are Top, Center, Bottom

-The Margin Parameter is the margin around the button.
+The `<Margin></Margin>` Parameter is the margin around the button.
 The values are in the order Left, Top, Right, Bottom

-The Shell Parameter is a boolean value that indicates whether the command should be executed in a shell or not valid values are True or False
+The `<Shell></Shell>` Parameter is a boolean value that indicates whether the command should be executed in a shell or not valid values are True or False

-The Window Parameter is a boolean value that indicates whether the command should be executed in a new window or not valid values are True or False
+The `<Window></Window>` Parameter is a boolean value that indicates whether the command should be executed in a new window or not valid values are True or False